FrontISTR/FrontISTR_manual/markdown_files/en/docs/theory/theory_03.md

 \end{equation}
 $$

-Similarly, in locations where the rate is specified, the displacement of the following equation can be acquired from equation $\eqref{eq:2.5.6}$.
+Similarly, if the speed is specified, the displacement of the following equation is obtained from Eq.$\eqref{eq:2.5.6}$:

 $$
 \begin{equation}